j178/leetgo/README.md

 leetgo test last/            # `last/` means all questions of the last generated contest (must keep the trailing slash)
 ```

-### Offline Testing

-`leetgo test --offline <qid>` runs only against locally saved offline artifacts created by `leetgo pick`.
-It can resolve the last saved question and prefers the language recorded with that offline entry.

 ## Configuration

 > [!WARNING]